Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 ## Project Structure ##

 The file layout is mostly self describing via the directory names.
-All of the application code is located in the `app` directory, with sub-directories for controllers, directives, view models, services, etc.
+All of the application code is located in the `scripts/app` directory, with sub-directories for controllers, directives, view models, services, etc.

 `Application.ts` is the main file that bootstraps the application.
 It is responsible for setting up Ionic/Angular and registering the controllers, directives, routes, etc. It also takes care of device level events and handling exceptions.

+Visual Studio will compile the TypeScript and bundle it all into a single file located at `www/scripts/appBundle.js`.

+Third party JavaScript libraries are stored in `www/lib`.
+I'm not currently using NuGet for third party libraries because I can't control the location of the scripts.

 #### TypeScript ####